All in One View

 |---|---|---|---|

-Switching to the new, improved workflow would result in a six-fold reduction in Emma’s carbon emissions.
-Particularly, moving from storing data on HDDs to a hybrid storing approach that includes both HDDs and LTO-tapes has the greatest impact on lowering emissions.
+Adopting the improved workflow would result in a five-fold reduction in Emma’s digital carbon emissions.
+Particularly, moving from storing data on HDDs to a hybrid storage approach that includes both HDDs and LTO-tapes has the greatest impact on lowering emissions, saving around 1,250 kgCO2e, which is equivalent to the total annual electricity-related emissions of three average UK households.

 - Schedule to run her scripts for then the grid is cleanest